Warner reveals how Super Bowl loss scarred him for life

-SANTA CLARA — Fred Warner expects plenty of comparisons of the 49ers' loss in Super Bowl LIV to their rematch with the Kansas City Chiefs in a little over a week.
+SANTA CLARA — Fred Warner expects plenty of comparisons of the 49ers' Super Bowl LIV loss to their Super Bowl LVIII rematch with the Kansas City Chiefs in a little more than a week.

-While Warner believes it's a different scenario with mostly different rosters, one element of that Super Bowl in Miami still haunts the All-Pro linebacker and will affect how he plays in the rematch against Kansas City.
+While Warner believes it's a different scenario with mostly different rosters, one element of that Super Bowl in Miami still haunts San Francisco's All-Pro linebacker and will affect how he plays in the rematch against Kansas City.

-"We're up by 10 points late in the game, and I'm thinking, 'Hey, we're about to win us a Super Bowl," Warner recalled.
-"And that thing switched pretty quick, you know?
-That scarred me for life because to this day, if it's a preseason, regular season, playoff game, I never start getting excited until that clock is zero."

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.

-In the Super Bowl, the 49ers again seemed to be rolling with a 10-point lead over the Chiefs more than midway through the 4th quarter until Patrick Mahomes went to work, leading the Chiefs to score 21 unanswered points in the final six minutes of the game.
+In the Super Bowl, the 49ers again seemed to be rolling with a 10-point lead over the Chiefs more than midway through the fourth quarter.
+That's when Patrick Mahomes went to work, leading the Chiefs to score 21 unanswered points in the final six minutes of the game.

 San Francisco 49ers

-The 49ers' path during the 2023 postseason has been a much different journey, with San Francisco managing come-from-behind wins two games in a row.
-Maybe they are more battle-tested and more mature, but one thing is certain: the veterans in the locker room will make sure everyone understands the sense of urgency and effort needed to win through the entire game.
+The 49ers' 2023 playoff path has been a much different journey, with San Francisco managing come-from-behind wins two games in a row.
+Maybe the 49ers are more battle-tested and mature, but one thing is certain: The veterans in the locker room will make sure everyone understands the sense of urgency and effort needed to win through the entire game.

 "I'm sure that's going to get built up all week, the rematch, and that sort of thing," Warner said.
 "At the end of the day, it's two completely different teams because there are a lot of different faces on each side of the ball.

-The 49ers returned to the practice field on Thursday to start installing the game plan for their final contest of the season.
-They will travel to Las Vegas on Sunday, where they will have a week to fine-tune their game before kickoff on Sunday, February 11, at 3:30 pm P.T.
+The 49ers returned to the practice field Thursday to start installing their Super Bowl game plan.
+They will travel Sunday to Las Vegas, where they will have a week to fine-tune their game before kickoff on Sunday, Feb.
+11, at 3:30 p.m.
+PT.